 Student Accessibility Support (SAS) Fellows

-The SAS Fellows Program works to create a welcoming, stigma-free space that promotes disability awareness so that all students have an opportunity to flourish and embrace their differences.
+The SAS Fellows Program works to create a welcoming, stigma-free environment that promotes disability awareness so that all students have an opportunity to flourish and embrace differences.
 Students who identify as having a disability(ies)/condition(s) may benefit from meeting with a SAS Fellow.
 By having a conversation with someone who has been in a similar position, students will be able to relate and seek meaningful guidance.